2018 Bank of America Roval 400

-The 2018 Bank of America Roval 400 was a Monster Energy NASCAR Cup Series race that was held on September 30, 2018, at Charlotte Motor Speedway in Concord, North Carolina.
-Contested over 109 laps on the 2.28 mi road course, it was the 29th race of the 2018 Monster Energy NASCAR Cup Series season, third race of the Playoffs, and final race of the Round of 16.
-This was the first race to use Charlotte's "Roval" road course layout.
+The 2018 Bank of America Roval 400, the inaugural running of the event, was a Monster Energy NASCAR Cup Series stock car race that was held on September 30, 2018, at Charlotte Motor Speedway in Concord, North Carolina.
+Contested over 109 laps, it was the 29th race of the 2018 Monster Energy NASCAR Cup Series season, the third of ten races in the season-ending NASCAR Playoffs, and the final race of the Round of 16.
+The race was won by Ryan Blaney of Team Penske; Chip Ganassi Racing's Jamie McMurray finished second and Clint Bowyer was third for Stewart–Haas Racing.